NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Mutation Frequency:
     * Gene/mutation sets created from the tables in Mutation Frequency may contain 0 genes/mutations if the cohort has Available Data filters or Biospecimen filters. <!--SV-2314-->
     * Attempting to download a TSV of all the mutations in the GDC may result in an error due to the length of time needed to generate the TSV.
 As a workaround, limit the number of mutations downloaded by using a smaller cohort with the tool. <!--SV-2388-->
+* Gene Expression Clustering:
+    * A spinner overlay can scroll over the entire page if a user scrolls while the overlay is present.
+    * The label to the right of the gene expression cluster heatmap gets cut off.
+    * The tool displays "no data" as an error message when trying to plot a project without gene expression data.
 * When the Cohort Comparison tool is loading, the loading spinner may be displayed above the other areas of the Analysis Center. <!--SV-2360-->
 * The TSV of the cases table may not contain the expected tabs. <!--DEV-2324-->
 * The Repository tool may display an incorrect file size total of 0 bytes when filtering is applied within the tool and the active cohort contains Available Data filters. <!--SV-2376-->